lamberta/devkit-doc/api/device.md

 # Module: device

 Information and settings about the device running the application.
+Due to the many platforms the Game Closure SDK runs on, it is useful to be able to run code based on the environment.

 ~~~
 import device;